MihailGorbenko/authentication-service/README.md

 Are you looking for a reliable and secure authentication service for your web application?
 Look no further!
 Our authentication service is based on the `Express/Node.js` platform and provides a variety of features to help you protect your endpoints and ensure your users' data is safe.

-- This authentication service uses the following technologies:
+- Our authentication service uses the following technologies:

    - Mongoose wrapper for persisting data
    - Mocha & Chai/Chai-http for testing